 C. As used in this section, “public accommodation” means any establishment that provides or offers its services, facilities, accommodations or goods to the public, but does not mean a bona fide private club or other place or establishment that is by its nature and use distinctly private.
 (66-5-15.4 NMSA 1978)

-12-6-22.1 VALIDITY OF DRIVING AUTHORIZATION CARDS

-A driving authorization card issued by the taxation and revenue department shall be treated by the state and its subdivisions as a standard driver's license and shall be valid until the card expires.
-(66-5-15.5 NMSA 1978)